rocky-linux/wiki.rockylinux.org/docs/irc.md

 System Upgrades are generally unsupported.
 There are quite a few methods out there of users performing upgrades:

-* Updating the system release packages (eg centos-release to rocky-release, or updating rocky-release to another) and running a `yum distro-sync` or `yum update`
+* Updating the system release packages (e.g., centos-release to rocky-release, or updating rocky-release to another) and running a `yum distro-sync` or `yum update`

   * Example 1: replacing centos-\* packages with rocky-\* packages and running `yum update` or `yum distro-sync`
   * Example 2: updating rocky-\* packages from 8 to 9, and then running `dnf update` or `dnf distro-sync`